 Consider the first rule – guard your heart.
 Keep it above her sensual approach to life.
 Sin begins in the heart (Jas 1:13-16).
-If you have not thought of a sin or desired it, you will hardly do it.
+If you have not thought of a sin or desired it, you will hardly ever do it.
 But your heart wants to decline to her ways by its depraved nature from Adam (Jer 17:9).
-So you must keep your heart with all diligence (Pr 4:23).
+You must keep your heart with all diligence (Pr 4:23).
 Exercise your heart in spiritual and noble directions; do not let it slip to her carnal and lascivious ways.

 Christian young man, your heart forms its thoughts and affections from inputs.
 If you feed it holy and noble material, you will have a holy and noble heart.
 If you feed it the television, magazines, books, music, philosophy, images, and friends of this world, you will decline to her ways.
-You will think like her and be open to her sinful advances.
+You will think like her and be vulnerable to her sinful advances.

 Consider the second rule – walk virtuously.
 Reject her lifestyle and activities.
 Sin does not occur in noble places, while engaged in noble activities.
 How will you meet a whore and find an opportunity for sin in the assembly of the saints, with your family, in your home, diligently at work in your profession?
 Stay far away from her, her haunts, and her activities (Pr 4:14-15; 5:8; Rom 13:14; II Tim 2:22).
 She is far too strong to confront.

 If David had been at battle, where he belonged, he would not have seen Bathsheba (II Sam 11:1-2).
-And if he had then stayed that night in the domestic security of his palace, he would not have seen her.
+If he had then stayed that night in the domestic security of his palace, he would not have seen her.
 But he ventured out where he did not need to be.
 Samson could have avoided all his problems with Philistine whores, if he had but stayed at home.

 It is foolish to visit bars, clubs, dances, coed gyms, pools, parties, schools, worldly dating services, and other places where the women are loose and evil.
-Her places and lifestyle will seduce and trap you in enormous temptations to sacrifice your virtue where you cannot escape her.
+Her places and lifestyle will seduce and trap you with enormous temptations to sacrifice your virtue where you cannot escape her.
 You walked into hell yourself.
 Stay away from her and her activities!